pyeve/eve-demo/README.rst

 linked resource and current endpoint, and ``title``, containing the linked resource name.
 Togheter these two informations allow the client to eventually update its UI and/or transverse the API without any prior knoweledge of its structure.
-It's HATEOAS at work here.
-A ``links`` section is included with every response provided by any Eve-powered API (since Eve v0.0.3 HATEOAS can also be disabled).
+HATEOAS is at work here: a ``links`` section is included with every response provided by any Eve-powered API.

 Cache Control
 :::::::::::::